Chart Color Schemes

 Health performance in Edwardstown is lower than average with common health conditions somewhat prevalent across both younger and older age cohorts

-Edwardstown faces significant health challenges based on AreaSearch's assessment as of May 2021.
-Mortality rates and chronic condition prevalence are somewhat prevalent across both younger and older age cohorts.
-The rate of private health cover is relatively low at approximately 50% of the total population (~2,552 people), compared to 52.7% across Greater Adelaide (as of June 2021).
+Edwardstown faces significant health challenges based on AreaSearch's assessment conducted in June 2021.
+Mortality rates and chronic condition prevalence were found to be somewhat prevalent across both younger and older age cohorts.
+The rate of private health cover was relatively low at approximately 50% of the total population (~2,635 people), compared to 52.7% across Greater Adelaide and a national average of 55.7%.

-Nationally, this figure stands at 55.7%.
-According to data from March 2021, mental health issues and arthritis are the most common medical conditions in the area, impacting 9.6 and 7.7% of residents respectively.
-Conversely, 67.9% of residents declare themselves completely clear of medical ailments, similar to Greater Adelaide (as of June 2021).
-Working-age residents show above average prevalence of chronic health conditions.
-As of May 2021, the area has 17.0% of residents aged 65 and over (872 people), which is lower than the 19.3% in Greater Adelaide.
-Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population as of June 2021.
+The most common medical conditions in the area were mental health issues impacting 9.6% of residents and arthritis affecting 7.7%, while 67.9% declared themselves completely clear of medical ailments, similar to the 67.9% across Greater Adelaide.
+Working-age residents show an above-average prevalence of chronic health conditions.
+The area has 17.4% of residents aged 65 and over (922 people), which is lower than the 19.2% in Greater Adelaide.
+Health outcomes among seniors present some challenges, with national rankings broadly in line with the general population as per the data from June 2021.

 Frequently Asked Questions - Health